What data protection means for students

 - If your course, or a volunteering opportunity for which you apply, requires a Disclosure and Barring Service (DBS) check, the personal data you provide to the University on the DBS application form will be submitted to the University’s third party DBS checking supplier ( Due Diligence Checking ), which will review the data for obvious inaccuracies / omissions and then submit that data to the DBS.
 The results of the DBS check are reported back to the University, but the details are sent directly to you, as the applicant.

 - Data may be released to third parties in relation to financial matters associated with your education.
 We are required to pass data about you to HESA and some of this data will be passed to other statutory bodies involved with the funding of education.
-Further information on how your Student Record may be used by HESA can be found at www.hesa.ac.uk/about/regulation/data-protection/notices.
+Further information on how your Student Record may be used by HESA can be found on the HESA website.
 We will provide data to the Student Loans Company and to your devolved Student Finance administration area, as well as to the US Department of Education for direct loan students.
 We will also provide data to the Education Skills Funding Agency (ESFA) for students enrolled on degree apprenticeships.
 If necessary, the University will also release data to parties involved in the recovery of debts to the University.

 - Students are required to provide details of their highest qualifications on entry to the University and this information is recorded on the University’s student database.
 The University and others (for example, the OfS) may check this information with the Higher Education Statistics Agency (HESA) or other institutions to confirm the qualifications obtained.